 [END FAQ 4.2, FIGURE 1 HERE]

-At a given level of global warming, what are the spatial patterns of climate change?
+At a Given Level of Global Warming, What Are the Spatial Patterns of Climate Change?

 As the planet warms, climate change does not unfold uniformly across the globe, but some patterns of regional change show clear, direct and consistent relationships to increases in global surface temperature.
 The Arctic warms more than other regions, land areas warm more than the ocean surface, and the Northern Hemisphere more than the Southern Hemisphere.
 Precipitation increases over high latitudes, tropics and large parts of the monsoon regions, but decreases over the subtropics.
 For cases like these, we can infer the direction and magnitude of some regional changes – particularly temperature and precipitation changes – for any given level of global warming.